mayacin/kali-linux-optimization-tips/README.md

 This repository contains a collection of useful commands and tips to optimize your Kali Linux system for better performance, security, and usability.

 ## The Tips
-Keeping your system up to date for security patches and software improvements.

 ```bash
 # Keeping your system up to date for security patches and software improvements.